-Medical Mutual uses coverage management programs to help make sure our covered persons get the prescription
+Medical Mutual uses coverage management programs to help make sure our covered persons get the prescription drugs they need at a reasonable cost.
+These programs include:

-• Step Therapy
+Step Therapy

 The covered person must try another drug before the requested drug can be covered.